inc/tilt/README.md

 # Tilt - Cryptocurrency Payments Platform

+## Status

+Jan 2023: The Tilt service has been discontinued and the API is no longer publicly available.

 ## Overview

 Tilt enables you to easily accept cryptocurrencies from your website or app while retaining control of your private keys.